 (As a reminder, the four unique prizes are two Shotlocks, the Renewal Block/Barrier ability, and the Captain Justice/Dark D-Link.
-One of the Shotlocks can in fact be merged by Aqua and only Aqua, but it has a random chance of appearing and despite my previous complaints, this is probably the faster of two mostly-random ways to acquire it.)
+One of the Shotlocks can in fact be merged by Aqua and only Aqua, but it has a random chance of appearing when merging and, despite my previous complaints, Command Board is probably the faster of two mostly-random ways to acquire it.)

-Command Board’s prizes in the Mirage Arena are a bit more worth your time, because you earn basically the same level of prizes, but you also get arena medals!
-In fact, the game is worth quite a few arena medals, seemingly exponential in relation to the game’s target score, which is set by the player at the start of the game!
+Command Board’s prizes in the Mirage Arena are a bit more worth your time, because you also get arena medals!
+In fact, the game is worth quite a few arena medals, seemingly exponential in relation to however high you set Command Board’s target score, which is set by the player at the start of a match.
 The exponential returns are silly in my mind, because if you’ve beaten the AI in the time it would take you to win a short game, you’ll probably keep winning for the length of a medium or a long game.
 The AI might win a short game but it can’t recover from a substantial player lead!
 So as long as you can invest the time, you can easily reach the medal cap for a single Command Board match nearly every attempt!

 A game of Command Board starts with you selecting your board, which will also determine your opponents.
 On most boards, there are two opponents, but some only have one.
-As a feature/remnant of the game’s multiplayer system, if you’re in the Mirage Arena you can choose to reduce the number of opponents from two to one (supposing there was more than one in the first place), which isn’t possible from the main menu.
 In the Land of Departure, just to give an example, your opponents are two of either Terra, Ven or Aqua – whichever two aren’t under your control at the moment.
+As a feature/remnant of the game’s multiplayer system, if you’re in the Mirage Arena you can choose to reduce the number of opponents from two to one (supposing there was more than one in the first place), which isn’t possible in the main menu version.

 Each checkpoint you cross rewards you you with “gold points,” and completing the circuit and returning to the golden starting square will win you even more GP, plus bonuses for various other factors.
 The first person to reach a target “total wealth” GP score (which varies by board and is, again, set by the player at the start of the match) and then cross the golden starting square wins the game.
 Also, if you cross the gold square and only then earn the GP you need to win as your reward for completing a circuit, you will have to cross the gold square again, so don’t get any funny ideas!